 - Sears Holdings Corporation in $650 million incremental ABL revolving, incremental term and junior term debtor-in-possession facilities, part of a total $2.2 billion financing package, to provide liquidity during its chapter 11 bankruptcy proceedings.

 - Barclays, as administrative agent, in an amended, secured incremental term facility to finance the acquisition by Krispy Kreme Doughnuts, Inc. (a subsidiary of JAB Beech Inc.) of Insomnia Cookies, LLC.

-- Barclays, Goldman Sachs and Bank of America Merrill Lynch, as joint lead arrangers, in $49 billion committed facilities to finance in part CVS Health Corporation’s pending $77 billion acquisition of Aetna Inc.
+- Barclays, Goldman Sachs and another major financial institution, as joint lead arrangers, in $49 billion bridge and term loan facilities to finance in part CVS Health Corporation’s $78 billion acquisition of Aetna Inc.